nick-brown/ruby-interview-questions/README.md

 Method Objects
 -------------------------------------------------------------------------------

-Q: What must you first do before invoking an `UnboundMethod` object?
+Q: What must you first do before you can invoke an `UnboundMethod` object?
-A: Bind it to a receiver object using `#bind`.
+A: Bind it to a receiver object using `UnboundMethod#bind`.

 Q: Are method objects closures?
 A: No.